brahimmade/Server-Status-Monitor/README.md

 6 - Optionally, you can use a task scheduler like cron or the Task Scheduler on Windows to run the script at regular intervals.

+    To run the script in a server every 2 minutes, you can use a task scheduler like cron on Unix-based systems or the Task Scheduler on Windows.

+    Here's an example of how to use cron to run the script every 2 minutes:

+    Open a terminal or command prompt and type crontab -e to open the cron table.
+    Add the following line to the end of the file:

+    ```
+    */2 * * * * python /path/to/server_monitor.py
+    ```

+    This line tells cron to run the script located at /path/to/server_monitor.py every 2 minutes.

+    Note: Replace /path/to/server_monitor.py with the actual path to your script file on the server.

+    Save the file and exit.
+    The script will now run every 2 minutes and check the server status, sending notifications if necessary.

 ## Class Structure ##
 The script includes the following class: